shader-slang/slang/docs/user-guide/a1-01-matrix-layout.md

 Overriding default matrix layout
 --------------------------

 Slang allows users to override default matrix layout with a compiler flag.

-For portability reasons it's recommended to use the 'row-major' layout - as that is the only style that will work on CUDA and C++/CPU targets.

 This compiler flag can be specified during the creation of a `Session`:

 ```
 slang::IGlobalSession* globalSession;